tshepang/blog/content/2013 movie review.md

 =============

 The most **important** movie is [The Thaw] due to its well-delivered story, which is related to the consequences of global warming.
-Runner-up is [Seven Psychopaths] due to its stance on homophobia and interracial relationships.
 There is a tie for the most **bizarre** movie: [Cloud Atlas] and [MirrorMask].

 The most **innovative** movie is the satirical [Goodbye Uncle Tom][]: